Ireland hero image

 • Morning worship or teaching windows, afternoon storytelling excursions, and evening small groups or concerts

-• Short drives between hubs (2–3 hours) that maximize time on-site without exhausting leaders
+• Short drives between hubs (2–3 hours) that maximize time on-site without overloading leaders

 • Seasonal planning for choir tours (spring/summer) or reflective retreats (fall/winter) with indoor backup venues